Robert Whitney Burns: Career

 Burns joined the United States Army Air Corps in 1928.
 First he was assigned to the 17th Pursuit Squadron.
 In 1932 he was reassigned to the 19th Pursuit Squadron.
 Later he would be assigned to tours of duty at Crissy Field and Randolph Air Force Base.
 In 1940, he was a member of the Air Corps Military Mission to Chile, returning to the US in 1942.
 In 1943, he was sent to England, and the following year became Assistant Chief of Staff for Operations of the VIII Fighter Command.
 Later in 1944, he became director of operations of the Eighth Air Force.
 In the final months of the war his commands included the 4th and 14th Bombardment Wings.
-Burns would become Assistant Vice Chief of Staff of the Air Force in 1953 and take command of the Fifth Air Force in 1958.
+Burns would become Assistant Vice Chief of Staff of the Air Force in 1953 and take command of the Fifth Air Force and U.S. Forces Japan in 1958.
 In 1961 Burns would become Chairman of the Inter-American Defense Board.
 While serving the assignment he was also assigned as senior Air Force member of the Military Staff Committee.
 In 1963 he was assigned as commanding officer of Air Training Command.
 A year later Burns would retire, effective as of August 10.

 Awards he received include the Distinguished Service Medal, the Legion of Merit with two oak leaf clusters, the Distinguished Flying Cross, the Bronze Star Medal, the Air Medal with oak leaf cluster, the Commendation Medal, the Croix de Guerre, and the Order of the Merit of Chile (First Class).
 Burns was also a member of the Order of the British Empire.